You know that eggs laid by your own chickens are as fresh as you can get - or at least they should be.

 If you fall into one of the 'at risk' groups, just make sure you cook your eggs well and avoid eating them raw in products like mayonnaise or egg nog.

-Maintain simple hygiene routines, like washing your hands after handling your hens and make sure you have a clean coop and nest boxes, and all will be well.
+Maintain simple hygiene routines, like washing your hands after handling your hens and make sure you have a clean coop and nest box bedding, and all will be well.

 Here are some of my most popular articles which you may find helpful.
 Click on any of those pics to go to the page.